crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 <img src="https://media.tenor.com/SJQuPQYJoB0AAAAd/one-ring-lotr.gif" width="250"/>
 </div>

-In light of this, Zillow's goal is to be able to produce higher accuracy predictions that it's competitor (i.e. Trulia, Redfin, Realtor.com, etc.).
-Pre-submissions from each company are accepted until 11:59pm on 2/16/23.
+In light of this, Zillow's goal is to be able to produce higher accuracy predictions than its competitors (i.e. Trulia, Redfin, Realtor.com, etc.).
+Pre-submissions from each company are accepted until 11:59 pm on 2/16/23.
 70% of the Ames testing data will be used to produce a score to judge models for all pre-submissions.
 Once submissions close, the remaining 30% will be used to determine the final scores.

 All submitted models will be compared using the metric of Mean Squared Error (MSE).
 The lower the MSE score is, the better the model performed.

 $$MSE = \frac{1}{n}\sum (y_i - \hat{y}_i)^2$$

-To achieve Zillow's goals, our team will create utilize three types of linear regression models based on the Ames Housing Dataset that was provided to all companies for this Kaggle competition.
+To achieve Zillow's goals, our team will utilize three types of linear regression models based on the Ames Housing Dataset that was provided to all companies for this Kaggle competition.
 These models will be Ordinary Least Squares, Ridge Regression, and LASSO Regression.
 The top two predictions of the best performing models will be submitted to Kaggle for review.

 Because the purpose of this model is solely based on predicting home sale pricing, performance is prioritized over creating a "white-box" model.
 Zillow has instructed our team that understanding the internal components of the model is not as important as accurate predictions.
 Proof-of-concept success will be determined by producing an $R^2$ of above 0.90 on the provided data as well as an MSE below 30000 on Kaggle submission.